Your Hospital Stay

 - current Medicare card

-- proof of any other medical insurance (this is helpful to determine room accommodation coverage).
+- proof of any other medical insurance (this is helpful to determine room accommodation coverage, where applicable).

 - medications - bring all the medications you are taking regularly at home, including over-the-counter and herbal medications, and a list of medications to which you are allergic or sensitive